 Bangkok Itinerary: Food to try in Bangkok

 Bangkok, and generally Thailand, is gastro heaven for food lovers.
-There are so many varieties of food and snacks to try that you might get dizzy and feel anxiety as you can’t decide what to try first.
+There are so many varieties of food and snacks to try that you might get dizzy and feel anxious as you can’t decide what to try first.
+Check out the ultimate list of Thai meals to try once here.

 This stir-fried rice noodle dish is not only popular in Thailand but in the rest of the world.
 Served as street food, Pad Tai includes the meal is made from meat or seafood, peanuts, scrambled egg, and bean sprouts.